Sagres Point: Fortress history

 The 16th century bulwark-like fortress was severely damaged during the Great Earthquake of 1755.
 It was restored in the mid 20th century, but there is still a 16th-century turret present.
 After passing through the thick tunnel entrance, one sees a giant pebble compass rose (rosa dos ventos) of 43 m diameter.
 Normally compass roses are divided into 32 segments, but strangely this one has 40 segments (probably an error of the 20th-century restorers).
 It is unlikely to date back to the time of Henry the Navigator.

 The much-restored church Nossa Senhora da Graça dates from 1579.
-It replaced the original church of Infante Dom Henrique of 1459.
+It replaced the original church of Henry the Navigator of 1459.
 It was also damaged by the earthquake of 1755.
 Some alterations to the church were made, such as the building of a new bell tower over the old charnel house of the cemetery.
 There are still a set of tombstones present.
 Inside this unpretentious church, the 17th century Baroque retable above the altar originates from the Capela de Santa Catarina do Forte de Belixe (St. Catherine's Chapel in Belixe Fortress), while the polychrome statues of St. Vincent and St. Francis were once part of the Franciscan convent on the Cape St. Vincent.

 Next to the church stands a replica stone standard (padrão), used by the explorers to claim a newly discovered territory.